Connect with Disability Services!

-Disability Services at Otterbein University works closely with qualified students with disabilities to ensure they have equal access to an education and to campus life.
-This access is provided to students through services, accommodations, and advocacy, as specified in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, and the ADA Amendments Act of 2008 maintain the legal requirements for accommodations, student success and support drive our practices.
+Disability Services (DS) works closely with qualified students with disabilities to ensure they have equal access to an education and campus life via services, accommodations, and advocacy.
+While Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, and the ADA Amendments Act of 2008 maintain the legal requirements for accommodations, student success and support drive our practices.